Carrier wave: Overview

+However the carrier itself is not useful in transmitting the information, so the energy in the carrier component is a waste of transmitter power.
+Therefore, in many modern modulation methods, the carrier is not transmitted.
+This particluar phrase though usually correct is not correct when the mode of transmission is Morse Code or what radio operators call CW.
+In this case that carrier wave becomes the mode of carrying the intelligence from the transmitter to the receiver unit.

 Carriers are also widely used to transmit multiple information channels through a single cable or other communication medium using the technique of frequency division multiplexing (FDM).
+Early telephony systems increased capacity by communicating on multiple carries.
 For example, in a cable television system, hundreds of television channels are distributed to consumers through a single coaxial cable, by modulating each television channel on a carrier wave of a different frequency, then sending all the carriers through the cable.
 At the receiver, the individual channels can be separated by bandpass filters using tuned circuits so the television channel desired can be displayed.
 A similar technique called wavelength division multiplexing is used to transmit multiple channels of data through an optical fiber by modulating them on separate light carriers; light beams of different wavelengths.

 Carrierless modulation systems

 The information in a modulated radio signal is contained in the sidebands while the power in the carrier frequency component does not transmit information itself, so newer forms of radio communication (such as spread spectrum and ultra-wideband), and OFDM which is widely used in Wi-Fi networks, digital television, and digital audio broadcasting (DAB) do not use a conventional sinusoidal carrier wave.